 Tickets online here or over the counter at the Windsor Information Centre

 We are pleased to announce extra dates when Victoria 200 will be available.
 Running again from 4th June 2019 – 31st July 2019.
 Tickets from here

 We are delighted to get the following review of Victoria 200 Walk.
 You can see this on tripadvisor.

 Tickets available here

-We are now on whatsapp and you can find that on mobile devices only, on the bottom right of the page.
-Click it and send us a message and we will get right back to you.
+We are now on whatsapp and you can find that on mobile devices only, on the bottom left of the page.
+You need to scroll down then click it and send us a message and we will get right back to you.
 You can also use it to ask us questions about our walks.

 This Saturday 18th May at 14.30 hours will see the Household Cavalry exercising their freedom to march through Windsor.
 It is in fact a goodbye parade.
 After 200 years of being in Windsor.
 The Household Cavalry have done Windsor proud and have been an outstanding and excellent regiment.
 It will be sad to see them go.

 There are expected crowds of around 10-15,000 and as Windsor Castle is closed that day for the Royal Wedding of Lady Gabriella Windsor and Tom Kingston, the castle is closed so there will be quite a gathering of visitors and veterans watching in Windsor on Saturday.